mnms/docs/docs/get-started-with-scratch.md

 # 4. Install and Start LightningDB

-With FBCTL provided by LightningDB, user can deploy and use LightningDB.
+With FBCTL provided by LightningDB, users can deploy and use LightningDB.

-Install FBCTL with following command.
+Install FBCTL with the following command.

 ``` bash
 $ pip insatll fbctl